PepperDev/micro-container/README.md

 # Micro-container
 If you are tired of the huge footprint Docker deamon does on your system it is made for you, a simply and easy container isolation software, you can run applications on jail without requiring any deamon running forever.

+**Warning**: this software is considered to be insecure, it can let unprivileged users to run instructions as root and potentially damaging your system, use it at your own risk.

 ## Examples
 To run a container based on your own host system: